Dreamvention/2_d_seo_module_230/readme.md

 ###common
 ####1. view/common/column_left/before
 #####menu()
-_add a item in admin to seo menu.
+_add an item in admin to seo menu.
 You will recieve the menu array, only to add your own menu item and return the menu array_

 * **method:** `public function menu($menu_data)`
 * **parameters:** `$menu_data[] = array( 'name' => ..., 'href' => ..., 'children' => ...);`